The Cognitive Neurosciences (Fifth Edition)

 Michael S. Gazzaniga is Professor of Psychological and Brain Sciences and Director of the SAGE Center for the Study of the Mind at the University of California, Santa Barbara, Codirector of the Kavli Summer Institute in Cognitive Neuroscience, and editor or coeditor of the five previous editions of

-The fourth edition of the work that defines the field of cognitive neuroscience, offering completely new material.
 Each edition of this classic reference has proved to be a benchmark in the developing field of cognitive neuroscience.
-The fourth edition of The Cognitive Neurosciences continues to chart new directions in the study of the biologic underpinnings of complex cognition—the relationship between the structural and physiological mechanisms of the nervous system and the psychological reality of the mind.
-The material in this edition is entirely new, with all chapters written specifically for it.
+The fifth edition of The Cognitive Neurosciences continues to chart new directions in the study of the biological underpinnings of complex cognition—the relationship between the structural and physiological mechanisms of the nervous system and the psychological reality of the mind.
+It offers entirely new material, reflecting recent advances in the field.

 - Open Access